lpdatri/nutanix-minikube/README.md

   <img src="https://github.com/user-attachments/assets/657d0509-1ae7-4512-89a5-ff9a8b5e047b">
 </p>

 8. Last, we need to configure the Registry.
 As we are using the HPOC environment, we are going to use the _IMAGE REGISTRY MIRROR_.
+Click _SHOW ADVANCED_.
   - We don't need to provide any credentials
   - Double attention to paste the url in the correct fild.
 We user the _REGISTRY MIRROR_
 ```html